 Pins & Needles

-A group of parishioners meet every 2nd Monday of the month to share ideas, patterns, plans and yarns – all in an atmosphere of fellowship, refreshment and inspiration, as they make warm clothes for the Anglican Trust for Women and Children, Counties Manukau Midwives, the Hamlin Hospital in Ethiopia, The Neonatal Intensive Care Unit at National Women’s Hospital and other charities.
-Find out more here.
+A group of parishioners meet every 2nd Monday of the month (10am-12pm) to share ideas, patterns, plans and yarns – all in an atmosphere of fellowship, refreshment and inspiration, as they make warm clothes for the Anglican Trust for Women and Children, Counties Manukau Midwives, the Hamlin Hospital in Ethiopia, The Neonatal Intensive Care Unit at National Women’s Hospital and other charities.

 Prison Fellowship

-A group of parishioners are involved in prison visiting, as COVID restrictions allow.
+A group of parishioners are involved in prison visiting.
 See Barbara Weir if you’re interested in joining the team.

 Overseas Mission

-We work with the Christian Missionary Society to assist the work of overseas mission partnering to provide both financial and prayer support.
+We work with the Christian Missionary Society to assist the work of overseas missions by partnering to provide both financial and prayer support.